 Mythology and folklore of the bear

-Viking warriors were famous for working themselves into an insane battle frenzy (it has been suggested that the psychotropic fly agaric mushroom was sometimes used).
-They invoked the bear spirit, at times even donning a bear skin, to imbue them with superhuman strength and fury.
+Viking warriors were famous for working themselves into an insane battle frenzy.
+They invoked the bear spirit, even donning a bear skin, to imbue them with superhuman strength and fury.
 These were the Berserkers, their name being derived from a Norse word meaning ‘bear shirt’.

 In Greek legend, Zeus fell in love with the huntress Callisto, and she bore him a son named Arcas.
 In a fit of jealous rage, Zeus’s wife turned Callisto into a bear.
 Time passed, and one day Arcas was out hunting.
 How was he to know that the bear he was stalking was his own mother?!
 On seeing that Callisto’s life was in danger, Zeus whisked her up into the night sky out of harm’s way.
 She can still be seen in the constellation Ursa Major, the Great Bear.
 In another version, Arcas is also sent skywards, and becomes the adjacent Ursa Minor, the Little Bear.
 The Big Dipper, or Plough, is one of the more familiar groups of stars within this constellation.
 The Druidic name for this group was Arthur’s Plough, and the constellation was also seen as a bear in Native American and Hebrew tradition.